JEF-Hinter: Leveraging Offline Knowledge for Improving Web Agents Adaptation: Just-in-time Episodic Feedback Hinting

 \subsection{Hint Generation: Zoom \& Reflect}

-A trajectory provides four types of signals: observations \(x\) such as screenshots or HTML (or AxTree); reasoning tokens \(z\) that record intermediate thoughts; actions \(a\) that alter the environment; and rewards \(r\) that measure progress.
+A trajectory provides four types of signals: observations \(x\) such as screenshots, HTML (or AxTree); reasoning tokens \(z\) that record intermediate thoughts; actions \(a\) that alter the environment; and rewards \(r\) that measure progress.
 The initial observation \(x_0\) also contains the goal \(g\).
-We combine these signals to form the prompt \(P\) given to the Hinter.
+We combine these signals to form the prompt $(P)$ given to the Hinter.
 The simplest option is the full prompt $P_\tau^{\text{full}} = \{x,z,a,r\}_{1:T}$, which passes the entire trajectory as context.
 Long-horizon tasks quickly make this representation unwieldy.
-To address this, we introduce a Zooming LLM module that selects a set of critical steps \(\mathcal{T}^\ast = \{t_1^\ast, t_2^\ast, \ldots, t_m^\ast\}\), where \(m\) is the number of selected steps, and extracts a compact prompt:

-This keeps the full sequence of reasoning, actions, and rewards, while restricting observations to the decisive windows around each selected step.
-The parameter \(\Delta\) specifies the length of the observation window appended after each \(t^\ast\), controlling how much context is retained.
+To address this, we introduce a Zooming LLM module that selects critical steps \(t^\ast\) and extracts a compact prompt: This keeps the full sequence of reasoning, actions, and rewards, while restricting observations to the decisive windows.
+The parameter $\Delta$ specifies the length of the observation window appended after $t^\ast$, determining how much context is retained.
+The zooming mechanism is particularly crucial for web-based tasks: a single step's HTML or AXTree observation can exceed 10K tokens, and long-horizon tasks may span 20+ steps, making full trajectory processing prohibitively expensive.
+By focusing on critical decision points, we reduce context by 80-95\% while improving hint quality, as the hinter receives high-signal context rather than being overwhelmed by repetitive page structures.
 Critical steps correspond to points where the agent makes an important choice, repeats a common mistake, executes a successful strategy, interacts with a key element, handles a timing dependency, or reaches a definitive outcome.
 For instance, in a web form task, repeatedly clicking the wrong navigation bar is flagged as a critical step, while in a multi-select list, the decisive step is holding Ctrl/Cmd to select multiple items.
 Appendix~\ref{appendix:zooming_prompt} details the step-selection procedure.

 Next, to support retrieval, we generate a \emph{semantic key} summarizing the trajectory prefix.
-Instead of using the full prefix with all past observations, we define a shortened version \(\tau'_{:t} = (\{z,a,r\}_{1:t-1}, x_t)\), which includes the sequence of prior reasoning tokens, actions, and rewards up to step \(t-1\) together with the current observation \(x_t\).
-The summarizer \(\mathcal{S}\) then produces a short natural-language context \(c_t = \mathcal{S}(\tau'_{:t})\), which anchors hint generation during training and enables efficient lookup at inference.
+Given $\tau_{:t}$, the summarizer $\mathcal{S}$ outputs a short natural-language context $c_t = \mathcal{S}(\tau_{:t})$.
+This key anchors hint generation during training and enables efficient lookup at inference.